karthiksriramoju/NodeJs-QuizApp/README.md

 2 .
 Navigate to the project directory:

             cd NodeJs-QuizApp

-3. Install the dependencies:

-            npm install

-4. start the application
+3. start the application

-            npm start
+            node index.js
-6. Access the application in your web browser at
+4. Access the application in your web browser at

      http://localhost:3000.